John Fegan (actor)

-John Joseph Fegan (19 July 1908 – 9 April 1981) was an Irish Australian film and television actor.
-He appeared in many Australian films and television shows in the 1950s, 1960s and 1970s, including the long-running series Homicide as Inspector Jack Connolly.
-He was born in Belfast, in what is now Northern Ireland.
+John Joseph Fegan (19 July 1908 – 9 April 1981) was a Northern Irish-Australian film and television actor.
+Also known as Jack Fegan, he appeared in many Australian films and television shows in the 1950s, 1960s and 1970s, including the long-running series Homicide as Inspector Jack Connelly, and a featured role in the international breakthrough film Picnic at Hanging Rock.

 Early life

-Fegan grew up in the Falls Road area of Belfast and moved to Australia in 1929.
-He made his way to Sydney where he worked as a labourer, including as a harbourside worker on The Hungry Mile during the Great Depression.
+Fegan was born in Belfast, Northern Ireland, and grew up in the Falls Road area.
+He migrated to Australia in 1929, working as a labourer in Sydney and as a harbourside worker on The Hungry Mile during the Great Depression.
 He became involved in the worker's theatre movement, in particular with the New Theatre League from the 1930s onwards, receiving generally positive reviews for his performances.

 Fegan continued working on the docks throughout his working life, never committing fully to his acting career.

-National Service

-He joined the Australian army during World War II and served in New Guinea.
+He joined the Australian Army during World War II and served in New Guinea.

+Career

 Homicide

-Homicide was the first major television series to be produced in Australia, the domestic television market having been previously dominated by American and British imports.
+Homicide was the first major television drama series to be produced in Australia, the domestic television market having been previously dominated by American and British imports.
 Homicide proved that there was a market for home-grown programming and was highly successful.
 For this reason, as well as for inspiring a series of popular police dramas that followed, it remains one of the most important programmes in the history of Australian television.

 Fegan starred as Inspector Jack Connolly, head of the squad – a seasoned policeman in the classic dry, gruff mould that remains popular in similar shows today.
 The name Connolly was selected to reflect the Irish influence in Australian police forces and no doubt it helped to account for Fegan's still strong Belfast accent.
 The show was so popular and considered so accurate (police procedure was followed faithfully and police advisors ensured that things were done correctly) that the actors were often confused for real police officers and, at one point, Fegan was invited to a policeman's ball.

 Fegan retired from Homicide in 1969.

 In 2007, Homicide was chosen for a 50-cent stamp to celebrate 50 years of television in Australia.
 Fegan, as Inspector Connolly, is standing in the centre of the stamp, flanked by fellow original cast members Lex Mitchell and Terry McDermott.